ChannelEngine: how to create a test channel return

 Adding a custom channel

-4. Select Ok to confirm you want to add this channel.
-The channel appears in your dashboard and there is no need to set it up any further, though it is recommended to name it "Test return channel" or the like so its purpose is clear.
+- Select Ok to confirm you want to add this channel.
+The channel appears in your dashboard and there is no need to set it up any further.

 Creating a test order

-3. Under Test order, fill in all the information you need.
-The only requirement is that you enter a valid/active product in the Order lines section, otherwise orders are not be retrieved by your order management system.
+- Enter a valid/active product in the Order lines section.
+This allows orders to be correctly retrieved by your order management system.
 All other sections are optional and, if left empty, are filled in with dummy data by ChannelEngine.

 Creating a test shipment (via the web interface)